mdoerfel/pwsafe/README.md

     created password: u6XeQpJ8
     $

-The new password has been added to the X11 selection and can be pasted into any form field by pressing the middle mouse button.
+The new password has been added to the X11 selection and can be pasted excactly two times into any form field by pressing the middle mouse button.

 If you want to have an auto-generated username just omit the option `-u myusername`.
+The created username is then available for a single selection, too.

 Sometimes it is useful to enter values for the username which are not exactly used as usernames, e.g. the SSID of a WLAN for which the password is stored.